 Your game’s target audience is the demographics and interests of the majority of it’s players.
-For example if you’re launching a match-3 puzzle game, your target audience is likely predominantly female, 35 years of age, and they mostly care about achievement over all other aspects of the game.
+For example if you’re launching a match-3 puzzle game, your target audience is likely female, 35 years of age, and cares mostly about achievement over all other aspects of the game.

 But before you’ve launched your game, before you’ve gathered any real player data, you’ll need to make an educated guess about who your players might be, so that you can make and market your game to attract them.

-Contrary to popular belief, not all games benefit from the same marketing.
+Contrary to popular belief, not all games benefit from the same marketing channels, tactics and strategies.

 And investing what little time and money you have on marketing the wrong way can lead to devastating losses, if not failure.

 In fact, it’s such an important part of launching games that AAA publishers spend exorbitant amounts of money building in-house teams whose sole responsibility is to gather this research and use it to decide whether or not they should move forward with even making games that are in the conceptual phases of development.

 However if you’re a bootstrapping indie game developer, you probably don’t have access to those teams or their tools.
 But you still need some idea of who your target audience is.

-So I’m going to unpack for you why target audience research is so important before you launch, then I’ll illustrate my signature strategy for getting that research, and finally I’ll show you my process to build a tentative target audience profile for absolutely free.
+So I’m going to unpack for you why target audience research is so important before you launch, then I’ll illustrate my signature strategy for getting that research, and finally I’ll show you my process to build a tentative target audience profile for zero cost.

-In other words, you don’t need to be a AAA publisher to make an educated guess about who your game’s target audience is.
+In other words, you don’t need to be a AAA publisher to make an educated guess about your game’s target audience.

 Before you launch your game, you’re no doubt going to spend a lot of time and money on marketing.
 If not in actual dollars, then definitely in sweat equity.
 Think about all the time you’ve spent just on things like your website or social media.
-Now add in branding, a press kit, social media, PR, trailers, newsletters, conferences, and all those other marketing efforts that everyone else is doing.
+Now add in trailers, a press kit, media outreach, newsletters, conferences, and all those other marketing efforts that everyone else is doing.

 Marketing games, even small indie games, is time-consuming.